presscustomizr/customizr/readme.md

 * fixed : (php) attachment post type : checks if $post is set before getting the type
 * fixed : (php) left and right sidebars are rendered even if they have no widgets hooked in thanks to <a href="http://wordpress.org/support/profile/pereznat" target="_blank">pereznat</a>.

-= 3.0.10 =
+= 3.0.10 September 10th, 2013 =
-* CHILD THEME USERS, templates have been modified : index.php, header.php, footer.php, comments.php *
+* CHILD THEME USERS, templates have been modified : index.php, header.php, footer.php, comments.php*
 * added : (php) (css) (html) New option : Draggable help box and clickable tooltips to easily display some contextual information and help for developers
 * added : (php) support for custom post types for the slider meta boxes
 * added : (php) new filter to get the post type